 Tristan rolled his eyes and took a cookie out.
 "Sure you did.
 You spent hours this morning making complicated cookies from scratch for no reason other than that I happen to like them.
 What else do you need to say?"

 Tristan sighed.
 "I know you don't say it very often.
 You don't have to.
-Things like this," he said, holding up a cookie, "say it much better, anyway."
+Things like this," he said, holding up the cookie in his hand, "say it much better, anyway."

 Kellan frowned at him.
 "Then why do you say it?"